 Denver naturally has the best range of restaurants in Colorado, from cheap tasty Mexican joints to famous (and pricey) steak houses like the Buckhorn Exchange (1000 Osage Street, Denver).
 The trendiest neighborhoods for eating out are in Cherry Creek and downtown’s LoDo district.
 American Contemporary dominates the style of cuisine and a number of up and coming chefs have won accolades for their fusion dishes.
 The wait for a table at Fruition (1313 E 6th Ave, Denver) or the Larimer Square institution Rioja (1431 Larimer Square, Denver) can be weeks.

 Another style of cuisine that hits the mark in Colorado is Mexican.
-There’s a sizeable Latino population in the state and most locals love a good plate of green chili enchiladas.
+There’s a sizable Latino population in the state and most locals love a good plate of green chile.
 Every town has at least one or two cheap and authentic Mexican restaurants, especially Denver.
 Make the effort to seek out El Tejado (2651 S Broadway, Denver) or Las Delicias (439 E 19th Street, Denver).